kankshi19/kankshi19/README.md

 <p align="left">Hi there!
 I am a student of CSE at SBMP.
 I am passionate about coding and always eager to learn new technologies.</p>
  <br></br>

-- 🌱 I’m currently learning **C programming , Java , Frontend Web development , Scripting language**
+- 🌱 I’m currently learning **C programming , Java , Frontend Web development , Scripting language, Data Structures**

 - 👨‍💻 All of my projects are available at [https://kankshiportfolio10.netlify.app/](https://kankshiportfolio10.netlify.app/)